QuickBooks HelpQuickBooksHelpIntuit

 Prepare your books for tax filing

-Learn how to prepare your books for tax filing with QuickBooks Live Expert Full Service Bookkeeping.
+You can prepare your books for tax filing in QuickBooks Online by using QuickBooks Live Expert Full Service Bookkeeping to ensure your records are complete and accurate.

 Elements of complete and accurate books